jinaga/jinaga.js/contributing.md

 When you talk about the project, you can send people to http://jinaga.com.
 That will take them to this repository until I create a home page for the library.
 Then it will take them to documentation on getting started and a reference manual.

-When you talk about historical modeling in general, you can send people to http://historicalmodeling.com.
-This site describes the general concept, common patterns, examples, and the [Correspondence](https://correspondencecloud.com) reference implementation.
-The goal of this project is to become a new reference implementation and sandbox for the concept.
+When you talk about historical modeling in general, you can send people to https://immutablearchitecture.com.
+The book The Art of Immutable Architecture describes the principles of building distributed systems using immutable data structures.
+Jinaga is a realization of those principles.